cmyoo/cosmos/paper/paper.md

 # Examples

 Several examples are included in the package.
-These are just for demonstrations and exercises for users, and we do not care about the precision of the examples.
-The resolution is kept to a minimum.
+These examples are intended primarily for demonstration and instructional purposes, and thus, the precision is not a primary concern.
+The resolution has been intentionally kept to a minimum.
 In the figures below, the length scale is normalized by the size $L$ of the box for the numerical simulation.

 ### COSMOS (3+1 dimensional simulation)